Challenging poverty in North Ayrshire

 This is the driving force behind North Ayrshire Council’s ambitious plans to build back the local economy better, fairer and greener through its approach to economic recovery and renewal.

-- In a bid to tackle period poverty, North Ayrshire Council introduced free sanitary products in its secondary schools and later extended the initiative, becoming the first local authority in the UK to offer free sanitary provision in all of its public buildings
+- In 2017, North Ayrshire Council became the first local authority in the UK to provide free sanitary products in all secondary schools, and later extended the initiative to become the first local authority in the UK to offer free sanitary provision in all of its public buildings

-- The launch of a new enhanced ‘birth to potty’ real nappy scheme that could save families up to £1300 per child on the cost of disposable nappies
+- The Council continues to run an enhanced ‘birth to potty’ resusable nappy scheme, saving families up to £1300 per child on the cost of disposable nappies, the first Local Authority to do so in the UK

-The Council will also focus on its dedication to continue tackling food poverty in North Ayrshire.
+The Council will also focus on its dedication to continue tackling food poverty in North Ayrshire via the recently opened network of community larders, part of our Community Wealth Building strategy.

 North Ayrshire Council Leader Joe Cullinane said: “The pandemic has had huge implications for many families.
 Even before the virus we had high levels of deprivation and unemployment in North Ayrshire, and it is more important than ever that we work together to find solutions and eradicate the stereotypes and stigma of poverty.

-“It is likely that we will feel the economic impact of Covid-19 for some time, but we are committed to supporting our local businesses build back, helping our communities into fair jobs and enhancing local wellbeing.”
+“It is likely that we will feel the economic impact of Covid-19 for some time, but through our Community Wealth Building strategy, we are committed to supporting our local businesses build back, better, fairer and greener and helping our communities into fair jobs enhancing local wellbeing.”

-Councillor Robert Foster, Cabinet Member for Health and Social Care Partnership and lead member for Poverty said: “Challenge Poverty Week is something we take very seriously every year, as it gives us a great opportunity to shine a spotlight on some of the fantastic services and community groups making a real difference locally.
+Councillor Robert Foster, Cabinet Member for Health and Social Care Partnership and lead member for Poverty said: “Challenge Poverty Week is something we take very seriously every year, as it gives us a great opportunity to promote our progressive, pioneering policies at the frontline of tackling poverty and to shine a spotlight on some of the fantastic services and community groups making a real difference locally.

 “Everyone should be able to live a dignified life, and by turning compassion into action we can build back and work towards a solution to the problem of poverty and its effects on the people of North Ayrshire.”

-To find out more about Challenge Poverty Week, visit www.challengepoverty.net or look out for the following hashtags on social media: #ChallengePoverty #TogetherWeCan
+To find out more about Challenge Poverty Week, visit www.challengepoverty.net or look out for the following hashtags on social media: #ChallengePoverty #NowIsTheTime